 Is there an additional fee for after-hours appointments?

-No, Kerry does not charge an additional fee for after-hours appointments.
+No, there is no additional fee for after-hours appointments.

 Is there a reduced fee for students or healthcare card holders?

 Yes, if you are a student or healthcare card holder, or if you are experiencing genuine financial hardship and you require support, please contact Kerry by phone to discuss your individual needs and negotiate a reduced fee.

 Can I still see a counsellor if I don’t have a GP referral?

 Yes, if you do not have a GP referral, you can still see Kerry or Ingrid for counselling privately.
 Psychological counselling is covered by some health insurance policies.
 Please ask your insurance company if your policy covers psychological counselling.